thiagocordeiro/laravel-translator/README.md

     ],
 ];
 ```

+## Using your keys as the default value
+For the default language, most of the time you wish to use the key values as the default translation value.
+You can enable this by setting the config option `use_keys_as_default_value` to `true`, and defining a `default_language` to your language.
+This is by default configured to `en`, but can be overruled by setting the `default_language` key in your config.

 ### Tips
  - Laravel `trans(...)` function doesn't use json files for translation, so you'd better using `__(...)` or it's alias `lang(...)` on php files and `@lang(...)` or `{{ lang(...) }}` on blade files.